kjhass/PublicKB/AppFog/understanding-appfog-quotas.md

 ### Quotas

 Every Account that has enabled an Account gets an Organization in AppFog.
 Organizations in AppFog contain Spaces that serve as a way to organize applications.
-By default, each Organization gets three Spaces, Dev, QA, and Prod.
+By default, each Organization gets three Spaces" Dev, QA, and Prod.
 A user may add additional Spaces.
 Quotas may be applied at both the Organization level and the Space level.

 Every Organization has a quota that defines the resources they can use when deploying apps.
 This is defined by AppFog and cannot be changed except via ticket to [https://support.ctl.io](https://support.ctl.io).
 The resources limited by quota are total memory, instance memory, routes, and service instances.